openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 We will modify the code path that generates the [new machine config](https://github.com/openshift/cluster-node-tuning-operator/blob/a780dfe07962ad07e4d50c852047ef8cf7b287da/pkg/performanceprofile/controller/performanceprofile/components/machineconfig/machineconfig.go#L91-L127) using the performance profile.
-With the new `workloads.enablePinning` flag we will add the configuration for `crio` and `kubelet` to the final machine config manifest.
+With the new `spec.workloads[Infrastructure]` enum we will add the configuration for `crio` and `kubelet` to the final machine config manifest.
 Then the existing code path will apply the change as normal.

 #### API Server Admission Hook

+We will need to alter the code in the admission controller to remove the check for Single Node Topology, and modify the check for running nodes to check the global identifier which will be set at install time.

 The existing admission hook has 4 checks when it comes to workload pinning.

+Old Path:

 1. Check if `pod` is a static pod
    - Skips modification attempt if it is static.
-1. Checks if currently running cluster topology is Single Node
+2. Checks if currently running cluster topology is Single Node - **Will Change**
    - Skips modification if it is anything other than Single Node
-1. Checks if all running nodes are managed
+3. Checks if all running nodes are managed - **Will Change**
    - Skips modification if any of the nodes are not managed
-1. Checks what resource limits and requests are set on the pod
+4. Checks what resource limits and requests are set on the pod
    - Skips modification if QoS is guaranteed or both limits and requests are set
    - Skips modification if after update the QoS is changed

-We will need to alter the code in the admission controller to remove the check for Single Node Topology, the other configurations should remain untouched.
+Changed Path:

+1. Check if `pod` is a static pod
+   - Skips modification attempt if it is static.
+2. Checks if currently running cluster has global identifier for partitioning set
+   - Skips modification if identifier partitioning set to `None`
+3. Checks what resource limits and requests are set on the pod
+   - Skips modification if QoS is guaranteed or both limits and requests are set
+   - Skips modification if after update the QoS is changed

 ### Risks and Mitigations